Skip to main content

 Review how this course will help you to develop skills and knowledge related to the EBF behavioural groups.

 The Effective Behaviours Framework (EBF) has nine key behavioural areas.
-The three key behaviours related to this course are listed below:
+The three key behaviours related to this course are:

-Please note that attending the course does not provide evidence of achieving these behaviours; you will need to demonstrate them by applying your skills and knowledge.
+Please note, attending the course does not provide evidence of achieving these behaviours.
+You will need to demonstrate them by applying your skills and knowledge.

 Related online learning and resources